Charis-E-Shiny/BMC-Project-DBMS/README.md

 # BMC-Project-DBMS
-BMC Generator is a fullstack project that helps generate BMC for Startups
+Structura is a fullstack project that helps maintain BMCs for Startups to MNCs.
+(Something like a notebook for Business Minds 🤑.